Bryony Rose Jennings’ textile menageries

-Bryony Rose Jennings is a textile sculptor living in the beautiful Hampshire coast in England, working from home juggling her work as an artist with the mothering of her two young sons.
-Her beautiful works form an intriguing ‘textile menagerie’ of mice, monkeys, dogs and other animals that are recognised around the world.
+Bryony Rose Jennings is a textile sculptor living on the beautiful Hampshire coast in England, working from home juggling her work as an artist with the mothering of her two young sons.
+Her beautiful works form an intriguing ‘textile menagerie’ of mice, monkeys, dogs and other animals recognised worldwide.

 “I’m a magpie!” says Bryony.
 “I like gathering treasures and putting them together and playing with them.
-But I began my career by studying jewellery making and bashing metal about.
-I became a jeweller and had a fantastic five or six years working in the industry, learning so much and building my confidence and even travelling to India on buying trips.
-It was fab but I learned that I didn’t really want to spend my life selling jewellery to people.”
+But I began my career by studying jewellery making and bashing metal.
+I became a jeweller and had a fantastic five or six years working in the industry, learning so much, building my confidence, and even travelling to India on buying trips.
+It was fab, but I learned I didn’t want to spend my life selling jewellery to people.”

 Bryony started making animals.
-“I felt like I was supposed to put more of myself into that and it allowed me to embrace the creativity and was the right thing for me.
+“I felt like I was supposed to put more of myself into that, and it allowed me to embrace the creativity and was the right thing for me.
 It also coincided with wanting to start my family and open a business… working with textiles made sense on a practical level.
-However, I do use a lot of my metalwork techniques in what I do now.”
+However, I use many of my metalwork techniques in what I do now.”

 Fans of Bryony may have already heard the Flossie story and how it led her to create textile animals.